Contact Us Today (424) 372-3112

 Typically, the most critical element in prosecuting rape cases are issues related to consent.

-Consent given by alleged victim
+Consent given by the alleged victim

-Depending on the details of the rape cases, we might be able to make a reasonable argument that the sexual intercourse was in fact consensual, which is a complete defense.
+Depending on the details of the rape cases, we might be able to make a reasonable argument that the sexual intercourse was, in fact, consensual, which is a complete defense.

 We might be able to prove consent by cross-examination of the alleged victim.